esl/MongooseIM/doc/modules/mod_caps.md

 ## Configuration
 This module expects two optional arguments that apply to [cache tab](https://github.com/processone/cache_tab):
-* cache_size (default: 1000) - the size of a cache_tab (the amount of entries) holding the capabilities information about each user.
+* cache_size (default: 1000) - the size of a cache_tab (the amount of entries) holding the information about capabilities of each user.
 * cache_life_time (default: 86) - time (in seconds) after which entries will be removed